formio/help.form.io/_paragraphs/userguide/form-components/Radio.md

 #### Protected

 If checked, this field is for input only.
-When being queried by the API it will not appear in the properties.
-You can still see the value on form.io by going to the submissions for a form.
+When being queried by the API it will not appear in the properties and also should not appear in exported data.
+You won't be able to see the value on form.io, but it will be stored in database under the hood.

 #### Persistent